 - How Solicitors Can Help With Emergency Vehicle Accident Claims

 While it’s true that the emergency services play a vital role in society, it’s also true that they aren’t above the law.
 When responding to an emergency call, vehicles are allowed certain privileges.
 They can pass red lights and drive above the speed limit.
 However, they must still think about the safety of other road users and pedestrians.
-To be eligible to make a claim for accident with an emergency vehicle, you’ll need to show that:
+To be eligible to make a claim for an accident with an emergency vehicle, you’ll need to show that:

 - An accident occurred because the other driver was negligent in some way; and